xenify-io/litepaper/README.md

 ## ◽️ Token Supply

 The XNF token fuels user engagement with the Xenify platform.
 With a total supply of 21 million XNF, its distribution follows a fair launch model, eliminating pre-mines, investor allocations, founder allocation, and team allocations.
-Users can mint their XNF equity by participating in a variety of activities on the platform, such as burning DXN or FENIX tokens and swapping tokens on supported chains.
+Users can mint their XNF equity by participating in a variety of activities on the platform, such as burning DXN or XDOGE tokens and swapping tokens on supported chains.

 <p align="center" dir="auto">
   <picture>